jappeace/jappeaceApplication/content/pragmatic-haskell-database.md

 # Conclusion
 We have looked at the beam library in this post and it's interaction with postgres.
-There is quite a bit of boilerplate involved, but once setup it provides a complete typesafe dsl to the database.
+Although the example is simple, there is quite a bit of boilerplate involved, but once setup it provides a complete type safe DSL to the database.
-With the database and webserver in place nothing is stopping the reader from making his next major project in Haskell.
+With the database and web server in place nothing is stopping the reader from making his next major project in Haskell!
+We hereby conclude our Haskell safari successfully.

 # Complete sources